 Even with all of the cloud-based backup solutions from iCloud to Google Photos, sometimes photos still get erased or removed by accident.
 A single wrong tap on the screen can instantly remove a photo that means a world to you or wipe out your entire photo gallery.

-The methods described in this article can be applied on all iPhone models including iPhone 11 Pro Max, 11 Pro, 11, XS, XS Max, XR, X, 8 Plus, 8, 7 Plus, 7, 6S Plus, 6S, 6 Plus, 6, 5S, 5c, 5, 4S and 4.
+The methods described in this article can be applied on all iPhone models including iPhone 12 and iPhone 12 Pro Max, 11 Pro/Max, 11, XS, XS Max, XR, X, 8 Plus, 8, 7 Plus, 7, 6S Plus, 6S, 6 Plus, 6, 5S, 5c, 5, 4S and 4.
 All you need to do is follow our detailed step-by-step instructions as closely as possible.

 Restore Deleted Picture on the iPhone with Photos App